patofoto/Demon_Klipper_Essentials_Unified/README.md

 # Seting up KAMP_Lite Adaptive Purge & Smart Park

-KAMP_LiTE is simply KAMP but without the adpative meshing macro included, changes listed in the link.
+KAMP_LiTE is simply KAMP but without the adpative meshing macro, as it is not required now klipper has Adaptive Meshing included by default.
+However the Adpative Purge & Smart Park features are still very useful!
+Changes listed in the link.

 You must have a version of Klipper later than 1st Feb 2024.
 You must have completed the steps described in the above section.